 Here are 4 great web hosting companies that are officially recommended by WordPress:

-Here are my recommendations for Managed WordPress Hosting:
+Here are top recommendations for Managed WordPress Hosting:

 Don’t forget to share this guide!